ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 On the modified version, the input filter/impedance and gain setting will be changed to match the VCRs output impedance and signal strength.
 This is usually done on the [ADA4857 amplifier](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards#external-amplification).
 But as the Domesday Duplicator already has an amplifier on board, removing that additional ADA4857 amplifier might increase the signal quality or at least remove unnecessary circuitry.

 C401 = increase to 47 uF

 change R401 to 47 kOhm (or remove it completelly) and change R402 & R403 to 22 kOhm (or 33 kOhm when R401 is not assembled)

-Change the total input impedance to 15 kOhm by changing R401 to 88 Ohm.
-When taking R402 & R403 into account, this will result in a total input impedance of 75 Ohm which matches the output impedance of the new ADA4857 amplifier.
+Change the total input impedance to 15 kOhm by changing R401 to xx Ohm.
+When taking R402 & R403 into account, this will result in a total input impedance of xx Ohm which matches the output impedance of the new ADA4857 amplifier.

 A gain of 3.8 ...
 6 should be suitable and can be set via the DIP switch on the DdD.
 No hardware change is required.